-The Hospital Health Needs Assessment Committee (HHNAC) met to review the priorities selected by the Collaborative and to identify the needs the Hospital would select during a facilitated discussion.
+The Hospital Health Needs Assessment Committee (HHNAC) met to review the priorities selected by the Collaborative and to identify the needs the Hospital would select.
 The HHNAC reviewed the data behind the Collaborative's priorities and the local available resources to address them in the community.
-The HHNAC also considered the Hospital's current resources and strategies to find ways to most effectively address the needs.
+The HHNAC also considered the Hospitals current resources and strategies to find ways to address the needs most effectively.